tamer73/ufw-parser/README.md

 # ufw-parser
-Parse UFW logs and Sort them by variable counts
+Parse UFW logs
+Group and Sort them by variable counts with parameter

 You can pass the min counts for display by ```ufw-parser.sh 30``` or any other digit